dappnode/DAppNode_Installer/README.md

 **Note**: Make sure you can run `git`, `docker ps`, `docker-compose` without any issue and without sudo command.

-# How to Generate the ISO image
+# Generate the ISO image

 ### 1. Generate DAppNode's ISO
 Run the following commands in your terminal.
 Make sure you have at least 2 GB of disk space available.